mosabami/SuperAKS-App/README.md

 ```
 In this workshop, you are a develop who created an app that calculates fibonacci number of indexes.
 You have written the code and would love to deploy it online.
 You have chosen to deploy it to a k8s cluster.
 You have heard Azure and AKS is the best place for kubernetes.
 You decide to try it out yourself.

+## Prerequisites
+It is assumed you have basic knowledge of containers and kubernetes.
+You would also require Contributor and User Access Admin access to an Azure subscription and an AAD tenant where you have User Admin access.
+On your computer you will need to have [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install), [jq](https://stedolan.github.io/jq/download/) and some other packages installed.
+Docker desktop would be required for some optional steps.

 ## Test the app on your computer (optional)
 If you have docker desktop install on your computer and you have some experience with docker-compose you can run the application on your local computer.
 Run the application using docker-compose.